ardatscn/Financial-Analysis-System-with-RAG-and-LLM-Integration/README.md

 # Setup Instructions
 Ensure you have the following installed on your system:
-  Docker
+  -Docker,
-  Docker Compose
+  -Docker Compose
-1- Clone the Repository
+- Clone the Repository
-2- Place .env in Project Root Your .env should include the required API keys and database URL.
+- Place .env in Project Root Your .env should include the required API keys and database URL.
-3- Build and Start the Docker Environment
+- Build and Start the Docker Environment
-4- Wait for Initialization The PostgreSQL container will initialize the database using financial_db.sql and the app will run the report generation flow.
+- Wait for Initialization The PostgreSQL container will initialize the database using financial_db.sql and the app will run the report generation flow.
-5- Check Output Once complete, your PDF report will be available in the outputs/ directory of the container.
+- Check Output Once complete, your PDF report will be available in the outputs/ directory of the container.
-6- View Logs: "docker logs financial_analysis_app"
+- View Logs: "docker logs financial_analysis_app"

 Remark: A sample query is hardcoded in main.py.
 You can change it when using or better you can modify it to take inputs from CLI.